federicotdn/verb/README.md

 delete
 ```

+### Modifying Requests before Sending

+As you add more and more headings with different properties, it can get hard to track what will actually be sent once you use one of the `verb-send-request-on-point-*` commands.
+To review a request before it is sent, use the keyboard prefix argument <kbd>C-u</kbd> before invoking one of te send commands.
+This will open a temporary buffer which will contain only the request that is about to be sent.
+In this buffer, you can actually modify the contents of the request to whatever you like.
+By doing this, you can try different variations of one request, without having to edit your `.org` file.

+Once you have finished reviewing/modifying the request, press <kbd>C-c C-c</kbd> to send it.
+If you don't want to send the request, press <kbd>C-c C-k</kbd> to kill the buffer.

+**Note**: Any changes done in the temporary buffer will not be saved.

 ### Emacs Lisp Code Tags

 You can embed Emacs Lisp code inside request specifications by using code tags.
 When sending the request, Verb will evaluate all code tags, and replace them with the results of the evaluations.
 Code tags may appear anywhere in the request specification: the URL, method, headers and body.
 By default, code tags are delimited with `{{` and `}}` (see the customizable variable `verb-code-tag-delimiters`).